 Millions of Americans will save on Medicare fees next year

+The rare 3% decrease in monthly premiums is likely to be coupled with a historically high cost-of-living increase in Social Security benefits — perhaps 9% or 10% — putting hundreds of dollars directly into the pockets of millions of people.

+“That’s something we may never see again in the rest of our lives,” said Mary Johnson, the Social Security and Medicare policy analyst for The Senior Citizens League.
+“That can really be used to pay off credit cards, to restock pantries that have gotten low because people can’t afford to buy as much today as they did a year ago and do some long-postponed repairs to homes and cars.”

-The rare 3% decrease in monthly premiums — a savings of $5.20 for most — comes after millions of Medicare beneficiaries endured a tough year of high inflation and a dramatic increase to premiums this year.
-Most people on Medicare will pay $164.90 monthly for Part B coverage starting next year.
+The 2023 decrease in monthly Medicare premiums comes after millions of beneficiaries endured a tough year of high inflation and a dramatic increase to premiums this year.
+Most people on Medicare will pay $164.90 a month for Part B coverage starting next year, a savings of $5.20.

-“(To) millions of seniors and people with disabilities on Medicare, that means more money in their pockets while still getting the care they need,” President Joe Biden said Tuesday in a speech from the White House Rose Garden.

-The decrease will help to offset last year’s $21.60 spike in monthly Part B costs, driven in large part by a new Alzheimer’s drug.
-Aduhelm, administered intravenously in doctors’ offices, was introduced to the market last year with a $56,000 price tag.
+The decrease helps to offset last year’s $21.60 spike, which was driven in large part by a new Alzheimer’s drug, Aduhelm, administered intravenously in doctors’ offices and introduced to the market last year with a $56,000 price tag.
 Medicare set strict limitations on the drug’s use earlier this year and the drugmaker has since cut the medication’s cost in half.

 Medicare paid less for that drug than it expected this year, helping shore up reserves that allowed the agency to set the Part B premiums lower for 2023, the Centers for Medicaid and Medicare said in a statement Tuesday.
-Other Medicare services and items were lower than expected, too, but Medicare officials did not answer The Associated Press’ questions for details on those savings.
+Spending on other Medicare services and items was lower than expected, too.
+The annual deductible for the Part B program will also decrease $7 to $226.

+President Joe Biden lauded the lower Medicare premiums during a Rose Garden speech Tuesday.

+As the midterm elections near and Biden’s administration struggles to contain the painful side effects of inflation, the White House has increasingly trumpeted its work around curtailing health care costs.

+“Desperation is setting in at the White House,” the Republican National Committee said in response to Biden’s speech Tuesday.
+“Voters have a clear choice in the midterms as they know Biden and the Democrats sent costs for groceries soaring, created a recession and increased taxes.”

-The lower Medicare premiums were announced just as roughly 66 million Americans are waiting to see how much their Social Security checks might increase next year.
-The cost-of-living increase to Social Security checks could be historic, roughly between 9% and 10%, according to analysts.
+The lower Medicare premiums were announced as 66 million Americans await the announcement of next year’s Social Security cost-of-living increase for 2023.
+Analysts estimate that it could be historic, roughly between 9% and 10%.
+The exact amount will be announced next month.

-The decrease in Medicare premiums combined with an increase in Social Security payments next year could put hundreds of dollars in the pockets of struggling, older Americans, said Mary Johnson, the Social Security and Medicare policy analyst for The Senior Citizens League.

-“That’s something we may never see again in the rest of our lives,” said Johnson, who herself is on Medicare.
-“That can really be used to pay off credit cards, to restock pantries that have gotten low because people can’t afford to buy as much today as they did a year ago and do some long-postponed repairs to homes and cars.”

 By AMANDA SEITZ